 A Technology Incubator is also housed at the CED.
 This consists of partitioned bays that house food processing equipment for demonstration of different process lines.
 Each process line can be licensed to suitable investors under a Technology Package.
-The Technology Package includes, but is not limited to, product formulation, plant layout, equipment specifications, potential equipment suppliers, packaging specifications, profitability analysis, etc. At present, some of the lines catered for at the facility are: Oyster Mushrooms, Cassava based breakfast cereal (Cassola), Garlic and Soy.
+The Technology Package includes, but is not limited to, product formulation, plant layout, equipment specifications, potential equipment suppliers, packaging specifications, profitability analysis, etc. At present, some of the lines catered for at the facility are: Oyster Mushrooms (Currently Unavailable), Cassava based breakfast cereal (Cassola), Garlic and Soy.

 One of the newest additions to the CED's activity base is the Idea Advisory Service (IAS).
 The IAS is a Programme implemented by CARIRI with technical support from the Danish Technological Institute (DTI).
 It is modeled along the lines of the DTI's Inventor Advisory Service (IAS).
 DTI has been providing this service in Denmark in excess of forty years.
 Many great ideas are not commercialized because of a disconnect between the idea, what the market wants and how the product or service is evaluated by the market.
 The Idea Advisory Service seeks to close this gap by working with ideators/inventors to establish novelty and market validation, as well as proof of business.
 Once proof of business has been established, there are two available pathways to commercialization, i.e. via business start-up or licensing.
 Under the IAS, CARIRI is committed to assisting the potential entrepreneurs in pursuing either of the pathways.